Teaching Resources related to COVID-19

 Recorded early this summer, these workshops provide in-depth examples on student engagement, using technology and adjusting assessment.

-All classes and final exams must move online after Thanksgiving.
 The online proctoring solution Respondus Monitor is available to provide artificial intelligence proctoring for online exams within eLC at no cost to students.
+The use of any other tools that require students to pay for proctoring is prohibited, unless this has been clearly stated in Athena at the time of registration.

 The Teaching and Continuity page will remain available and continued to be updated offering guidance on how to teach remotely, accessibility needs, video conference options, and more.